emiliofidalgo/htmap/README.md

 - Contact the authors for more information about the other figures in the article.

+# Parameters

+- `image_dir`: Directory where the input images are stored.
+The images should be named consecutively using the same number of digits.
+For instance: *image00001.jpg*, *image00002.jpg*, and so on.

+- `working_dir`: Directory where HTMap operates and where the final results will be stored. **This directory should be writable!**.

+- `detector`: Local feature detector method.
+Options: *FAST*, *BRISK*, *SIFT*, *SURF*, *ORB* and *STAR*.
+Default: *FAST*.

+- `max_total_kps`: Number of features to find in each input image.
+Default: *1000*.

+- `descriptor`: Local feature descriptor method.
+Options: *FREAK*, *BRIEF*, *BRISK*, *ORB* and *LDB*.
+Default: *LDB*.

+- `gdescriptor`: Holistic method used to describe an image as a whole.
+Options: *PHOG*, *WI-SIFT*, *WI-SURF*, *WI-LDB* and *Brief-Gist*.
+Default: *PHOG*.

+- `load_feats`: If *true*, image keypoints and descriptions are loaded from disk, from a previous execution.
+Otherwise, images are described.

+- `match_method`: Method used to match between two images.
+Options: *ratio* and *crosscheck*.
+Default: *ratio*.

+- `match_ratio`: If `match_method` is *ratio*, nearest neighbour distance ratio to match descriptors.
+Usually, a value of 0.8 is a good option here.

+- `locLC_thresh`: Threshold to select locations according to their similarity with the current image during the coarse loop closure stage.
+Default: 0.65.

+- `imageLC_min_inliers`: Minimum number of inliers to consider a loop closure candidate as valid.
+Default: 45.

+- `imageLC_disc_recent`: Number of recent frames discarded to avoid loop closures with images close in time.
+This is highly dependant of the environment and should be configured accordingly.

+- `imageLC_tloop`: Minimum Bayes Filter sum of probabilities to consider an image as a possible candidate.
+Default: 0.8.

+- `loc_max_images`: Maximum number of images per location.
+Default: 500.

+- `max_sim_newnode`: Similarity to consider a new node.
+Default: 0.20.

+- `batch`: If *true*, the algorithm is executed several times according to the configuration indicated by the *inliers_* parameters.
+Otherwise, it is executed only once.

+- `inliers_begin`: If `batch` is *true*, the number of inliers to be used at the first execution of HTMap.

+- `inliers_end`: If `batch` is *true*, the number of inliers where the process will stop.

+- `inliers_step`: If `batch` is *true*, the number of inliers to increment between each execution of HTMap.

 # Contact

 If you have problems or questions using this code, please contact the author (emilio.garcia@uib.es).
 [Feature requests](http://github.com/emiliofidalgo/htmap/issues) and [contributions](http://github.com/emiliofidalgo/htmap/pulls) are totally welcome.